Organization Recognition and Registration Processes

 - Each organization must have at least two student officers.
 These two students will become the “President” and “Treasurer” of the organization.

-- Each student officer must not be on probation with the University during the term they hold their office.
+- Each student officer must not be on academic probation with the University during the term they hold their office.

 - Each student officer must meet the minimum requirements for earned credit hours (officers must be at least second semester freshmen in status).